prasid444/keyboard-shortcut/README.md

 # The Old School

 This repository consists of my recreation of libraries that we have now.
 I used to prefer to minimize external library usage, but this does not mean we don't have to use them.
-The use of external library helps us to focus less on complex work that we don't need to do.
-Here I will be posting some commonly used libraries and function recreated using basic codes which might not satisfy as that of original library but will help developers understanding the basic core functionalities.
+The use of an external library helps us to focus less on complex work that we don't need to do.
+Here I will be posting some commonly used libraries and functions recreated using basic codes which might not satisfy usage as that of the original library but will help developers understand the basic core functionalities.

 ## Running Locally

 1. First clone the repo
 2. Run yarn command to download node_modules with `yarn`
 3. Run `yarn dev` to run in dev mode

 ## 1. Keyboard Shortcut